aludayalu/exunreg24/data/invite.md

 Participants can either represent their respective schools (counted as "school participation"), or represent a team or go themselves for an event without affiliation to any school (counted as "independent participation") with a customized team name.

-Independent participation will only be allowed for events that will be completely online, i.e., Sudocrypt v14.0, ExML, Turing Test, Build: Unreality, Spacetech and Competitive Programming Prelims.
+Independent participation will only be allowed for events that will be completely online, i.e., Sudocrypt v14.0, ExML, Turing Test, Build: Unreality and Competitive Programming Prelims.

 Points won by teams and individuals under school participation will be counted towards their overall total points tally.
 Points will not be passed down to the nearest school team if independent participation takes place.